Stay fit with the Best Low-Impact Cardio for Bad Knees

 Chronic knee pain, or pain after surgery, can prevent you from performing actions we all take for granted, like walking.
-Once the pain begins, it can also prevent you from completing the things that you need to do to improve your condition, including knee-friendly cardio.
+Once the pain begins, it can also prevent you from completing the things that you need to do to improve your condition, including low impact cardio for bad knees.

 You might be thinking to yourself, "I'm afraid of the pain or possibility of further injury if I exercise."
 I can empathize.
 Doctors, therapists, and trainers would encourage both of us to go for it anyway.